GRE Scores and GPA

 What topic should I address in the personal statement?

-Applicants should use the personal statement to discus their interest in becoming a genetic counselor.
+Applicants should use the personal statement to discuss their interest in becoming a genetic counselor.
 The personal statement should highlight an applicant's strengths, previous experiences related to genetic counseling, and an understanding of the field.

 How long should my personal statement be?